FIA Formula 2 Championship

-The FIA Formula 2 Championship (F2) is a second-tier single-seater championship organised by the Fédération Internationale de l'Automobile.
+The FIA Formula 2 Championship (F2) is a second tier single-seater championship organised by the Fédération Internationale de l'Automobile.
 The championship was introduced in 2017, following the rebranding of the long-term Formula One feeder series GP2.
-The series' original founders were Flavio Briatore and current managing director Bruno Michel.
+The series original founders were Flavio Briatore and current managing director Bruno Michel.
 Although it is not necessary, most current F1 drivers have previously participated in Formula 2 or GP2 before graduating to Formula One.
-It is the final step on the FIA Global Pathway from Karting to Formula One.
+It is the final step on the FIA Global Pathway driver development ladder.

 Formula 2 is designed to create an ideal training ground for life in Formula One, and to this effect, it makes racing relatively affordable for the teams.
-As a spec series, all teams are required to use the same chassis (designed by Italian manufacturer Dallara), engine, and tire supplier.
+As a spec series, all teams are required to use the same chassis (designed by Italian manufacturer Dallara), engine, and tyre supplier.
 These are designed to mirror Formula One cars in terms of safety, aesthetics, system functionalities, performance, sustainability, and cost-effectiveness.
-Formula 2 mainly races on European and Middle Eastern circuits, but has made appearances at other international race tracks, such as the Albert Park Circuit in Australia.
+Formula 2 mainly races on European and Middle-Eastern circuits, but has made appearances at other international race tracks such as the Albert Park Circuit in Australia, the Miami International Autodrome in the USA, and the Circuit Gilles Villeneuve in Canada.

 History

 Origin and first season

 In 2015, the FIA announced plans to revive the Formula Two category, following the continued success of GP2 and Formula Renault 3.5.
 This decision came despite the discontinuation of the FIA Formula Two Championship only three years prior, owing to a lack of entries in its final season.
 On 8 March 2017, the FIA confirmed that the GP2 Series would be rebranded as the FIA Formula 2 Championship after an agreement with Liberty Media, which had acquired both the series and the Formula One Group earlier that year.
 FIA President at the time, Jean Todt, stated that "rationalising the pathway to Formula One has been a major goal of the FIA in my time here."

 The 2017 Formula 2 Championship comprised eleven rounds, ten of which supported the Formula One World Championship, with an additional stand-alone event at the Circuito de Jerez.
 The series retained the Dallara GP2/11 chassis, in use since 2011, and the Mecachrome V8108 GP2 V8, first introduced in 2005.
-Rookie and reigning GP3 Series champion Charles Leclerc won the Drivers' Championship, while Russian Time secured the Teams' Championship.
+Rookie and reigning GP3 Series champion Charles Leclerc won the Drivers' Championship, while Russian Time secured the Teams' Championship and they were the last to lift a trophy with the Dallara GP2/11.